-The whole arbitral proceeding is by default confidential; however the parties are free to agree otherwise.
 Arbitrators must keep confidential all information of which they become aware during the arbitral proceedings.
 The arbitral awards are also kept confidential.
-The principle of confidentiality, however, does not apply to effective decisions of state courts issued in proceedings on setting aside the award and proceedings concerning enforcement of arbitral awards.
+The requirement for confidentiality, however, does not apply to effective decisions of state courts issued in proceedings on setting aside the award and proceedings concerning enforcement of arbitral awards.
 Since 1 January 2012, decisions of state courts have been mandatorily publicised, identifying the parties (if they are legal persons), counsel, designation of arbitral tribunal and arbitrators and subject matter of dispute, including amounts at stake.
 Exceptions apply only to the personal data of natural persons.

-Interim measures
+Interim measures and sanctioning powers